-During the monitoring and evaluation phase appropriate stakeholder groups (Edinburgh Access Panel, Living Streets and the RNIB) will be contacted to offer further feedback.
-The purpose if this feedback is to consider the actual impact on people with disabilities over the scope and period of the trial.
+During the monitoring and evaluation phase appropriate stakeholder groups (Edinburgh Access Panel, Living Streets and the RNIB) took part on a Mobility workshop to offer further feedback on the actual impact on people with disabilities over the scope and period of the trial.
+The panel also suggested specific mitigation measures should the measures were made permanent.